bevy-logging/bevy_logging/src/chapter_4.md

 ### Adding our own logging
 Ok so lets add in our own startup warning message, warning because only they and errors will show.
-We can print a warn message using Tracings  supplied macro!s
+We can print a warn message using Tracings supplied macros

 ```rust